Wendell Cherry

-Wendell Cherry (September 25, 1935 – July 16, 1991) was an American lawyer, entrepreneur, art collector and patron.
+Wendell Cherry (September 25, 1935 – July 16, 1991) was an American lawyer, entrepreneur, art collector, and patron.
 The company he co-founded, Humana, grew under his leadership to become the largest hospital operator in the United States.
-In the 1980s he also built one of the country's most important art collections.
+In the 1980s, he also built one of the country's most important art collections.

 Life and career

 Cherry was born in 1935 in Horse Cave, a rural community in Kentucky, to a grocery wholesaler, Layman S. Cherry, and his wife, Geneva (born Spillman).
+He went to Caverna High School and graduated in 1953.
 He attended the University of Kentucky and was a member of Kappa Sigma fraternity, studied business administration and graduated in 1957.
-He graduated with a Bachelor of Laws in 1959.
-During this time he worked as chief editor of the Kentucky Law Journal.
+He graduated with a Bachelor of Laws in 1959 and was ranked first in his class.
+At this time, Cherry was already serving as chief editor of the Kentucky Law Journal.
+He became an associate at the law firm Wyatt, Grafton, & Sloss.
+He would also later teach economics at the University of Louisville.
+In 1959, he met David Jones, in an interview Wyatt, Grafton & Sloss.
+He would become his business partner and, later, co-founder of Humana.

+Cherry died on July 16, 1991 at his home in Louisville due to lung cancer.

 Family

 Cherry first married Mary Elizabeth Baird.
 Then married interior designer Dorothy O'Connell, and lived in Louisville and New York.

 Sports promoter

 Cherry belonged in the 1960s to a group of citizens from Louisville, who supported Louisville native Cassius Clay (later known as Muhammad Ali) in his early heavyweight boxing career.
 He worked as a lawyer for the group, collecting money from the sponsors for Clay.
+He was also the co-owner and president of the Kentucky Colonels basketball franchise.